I’m sitting here at my Lake Tahoe lakefront mansion watching the snow come down heavy and the Dow Average meander around and go nowhere.

-4) Outright calls and puts are offering a far better risk/reward right now than vertical bull and bear call and put spreads, which have a built in short volatility element.
-It is also better to buy stocks and ETF?s outright with a tight stop loss.
-This won?t last forever.
+4) With option implied volatilities so low, outright calls and puts are offering a far better risk/reward right now than vertical bull and bear vertical call and put spreads.
+It is also better to buy stocks and ETFs outright with a tight stop loss.
+This won’t last forever.

-5) If you do trade spreads, you can no longer run them into expiration.
-If you have a nice profit take it, don?t hang on to the last 30 basis points, even if it means paying more commission.
-The world could end three times, and then recover three times, before the monthly expiration date rolls around.
+5) If you do trade spreads, you can no longer run them into expiration then collect the last few pennies.
+If you have a nice profit, take it.
+Don’t hang on to the last 30 basis points even if it means paying more commission.
+The world could end three times, and then recover three times before the monthly expiration date rolls around.

 6) Tighten up your stop loss limits.
 Not losing money is the key to winning in this market.
 There is nothing worse than having to dig yourself out of a hole.
-Don?t run hemorrhaging losses, like the (TBT) from $57.56 down to $37.
-It will get easy again some day.
+Don’t run hemorrhaging losses, like the (VXX) from $55 down to $25.
+It will get easy again someday.

 7) Buy every foreign crisis and sell every recovery.
 It really makes no difference to assets here in the US.

 10) Turn off the TV and just look at your screens and data.
-Public entertainers have no idea what the market is going to do, especially if their last job was sports reporting.
-Their job is to get you to watch the adds for General Motors and TD Ameritrade.
+Public entertainers on the tube have no idea what the market is going to do, especially if their last job was sports reporting.
+Their job is to get you to watch the ads for General Motors and TD Ameritrade.

-11) As the bull market in stocks enters its seventh year, too many traders, analysts, and strategists have become complacent.
+11) As the bull market in stocks enters its ninth year, too many traders, analysts, and strategists have become complacent.
 You are going to have to work for your crust of bread this year.
-This is an earnings, technology, and cash flow driven bull, not a QE driven momentum one.
+This is earnings, technology, and cash flow-driven bull, not a QE or tax cut-driven one.

-12) It is clear that more money was allocated to high frequency traders this year.
+12) It is clear that more money was allocated to high-frequency traders this year.
 That is driving the new, breakneck volatility, increasing stop outs.
-A sneeze now generates a 500-point intraday move.

-Better change your password from 12345 to DKFGGIDKFOKBJGELXPEVJBKDLKFBBJFCJCKVLBKGTY69!, and hope that the 69 doesn?t give you away.
+The hackers are getting better.
+Better change your password from 12345 to DKFGGIDKFOKBJGELXPEVJBKDLKFBBJFCJCKVLBKGTY69!, and hope that the 69 doesn’t give you away.